udx/wp-stateless-simple-local-avatars-addon/README.md

 ### Features

-* For `CDN` and `Stateless` modes filter specific user meta to redirect avatar images to Google Cloud Storage.
+* For `CDN`, `Ephemeral` and `Stateless` modes filter specific user meta to redirect avatar images to Google Cloud Storage.

 ### Notes